 The Search strategy specifies what to do when a parameter is not available for the group requested.
 It can have the values of None, language\fallback, or default\fallback.
-These are more fully described in the section Section 2.4.1.3, "Configuration Parameter Declaration" in UIMA References .

 Groups are added using the Add Group button.
 Once added, they can be edited or removed, using the buttons to the right, or the standard gestures for editing (double-clicking the item) and removing (pressing the delete key after an item is selected).
 Removing a group removes all the parameter definitions in the group.
-If you try and remove the "<Common>" group, it just removes the parameters in the group.
+If you try and remove the <Common> group, it just removes the parameters in the group.

 Each entry for a group in the table specifies one or more group names.
-For example, the highlighted entry above, specifies two groups: "myNewGroup2" and "mg3".
+For example, the highlighted entry above, specifies two groups: myNewGroup2 and mg3.
 The parameter definition underneath is considered to be in both groups.